 This weekend was Canadian Thanksgiving!
 I have said it before, but I like when our Thanksgiving falls.
 There is ample time to recover from all the eating before we do it all over again at Christmas.

-Evan and I picked up Brotherman and Kelly on Saturday morning and headed to Belleville to celebrate turkey day with their mom and nana.
+Evan and I headed to Belleville to celebrate turkey day with his mom and nana.
 On the way we passed the Big Apple, which I now know is awesome since our stop there on the way to Emily’s bachelorette party in Montreal, so we decided to make a quick detour for pies.
 You cannot have Thanksgiving without pies.
 The Big Apple has quite the pie operation going on…

 So many pies!